panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 `Promise` constructor accepts a special function that should contain the logic of the asynchronous operation.

-In the special function, after the completion of the operation, you have to call either:
+In the special function, after the completion of the operation:

 1) If the async operation completes successfully, call `resolve(value)` &mdash; which changes the state of the promise to *fulfilled* with `value`
 2) Otherwise, in case of an error, call `reject(error)` &mdash; changing the state of the promise to *rejected* with the `error` reason.